-Ranked in the top three for research by US News, Stanford University SOM provides a strong foundation in the basic sciences and the opportunity to select a scholarly concentration—to pursue topics of individual interest.
+Ranked #8 for research by U.S. News, Stanford University SOM provides a strong foundation in the basic sciences and the opportunity to select a scholarly concentration—to pursue topics of individual interest.
 Students are provided with a mentor, coursework and research opportunities in the topic of their choice.
 This medical school strongly prefers an extensive background in research and leadership experience.

-Stanford University School of Medicine Secondary Application Essay Questions:
+Stanford University School of Medicine 2022-2023 secondary application essay questions

 What do you see as the most likely practice scenario for your future medical career?

-Choose the single answer that best describes your career goals:
+Choose the single answer that best describes your career goals and clinical practice setting:

 - Health Policy

 Why do you feel you are particularly suited for this practice scenario?
 What knowledge, skills and attitudes have you developed that have prepared you for this career path?
-Please limit your answer to 1,000 characters including spaces.
+(1000 characters)

 In asking this question, the school wants to determine how extensive your clinical experience is and how knowledgeable you are about the different methods of medical care delivery.
 Be honest in selecting the area of your interest.
 By describing the experience you have in this area to explain why you prefer it over others, you will convince the adcom of your realistic understanding of the practice of medicine.
 Create a list of “knowledge, skills and attitudes” to explain as support for your interest in this field.
 Your conclusion could provide an explanation for how and why their program would be the best to support your pursuit of a career in this arena.